 Element Goals and Policies If action proposed, why?
-Proposed Change Chapter Goals 1.
-Section City-Managed Utilities - General Utilit y System 2.
+Proposed Change Chapter Goals To promote and encourage the development and maintenance of all utilities at the appropriate levels of service to accommodate the City of Bellevue's projected growth.
+To promote and encourage the provision of reliable utility service in a way that balances the public's concerns about safety and health impacts of utility infrastructures, consumers' interest in paying no more than a fair and reasonable price for the utility's product, Bellevue's natural environment and the impacts that utility infrastructures may have on it, and the community's desire that utility projects be aesthetically compatible with surrounding land uses.
+To process permits and approvals for utility facilities in a fair and timely manner and in accord with development regulations which encourage predictability.
+To encourage new technology that improves utility services and reliability while balancing health and safety, economic, aesthetics, and environmental factors.
+1. Section City-Managed Utilities - General Utilit y System 2.
 UT-2 Manage utility systems effectively in order to provide reliable, quality service.
 The Utility uses metrics including reliable and quality to measure service.
 Adding sustainable to the list reflects the Utilities' broader, evolving mission captured in its system plans.
 Manage utility systems effectively in order to provide reliable, sustainable, quality service.
 3. UT-1 Utilize design and construction standards which are environmentally sensitive, safe, cost-effective, and appropriate.
 No change 4.
 NEW Introduces a concept for the city's fiber optic network, encouraging public/private partnerships and establishing key facilities for colocation to minimize disruption and facilitate service delivery and competition.
 Encourage public-private partnerships to take advantage of the city's fiber optic network to facilitate service delivery and competition for broadband deployment throughout the city.